dlang-tour/core/public/content/en/basics.md

-`struct`s are always constructed on the stack (unless created with `new`) and are copied **by value** in assignments or function calls.
+`struct`s are always constructed on the stack (unless created with `new`) and are copied **by value** in assignments or as parameters to function calls.

     Person p(30, 180, 3.1415);
     auto t = p; // copy

-When a new object is created of a `struct` its members can be initialized in the order they are defined in the `struct`.
+When a new object of a `struct` type is created its members can be initialized in the order they are defined in the `struct`.
 A custom constructor is defined through a `this(...)` member function: